DHS still boosting foreign guest workers amid coronavirus crisis

 But some advocates say that decision should be reversed now that the coronavirus is slamming the U.S. economy, is expected to leave millions of Americans out of work, and has heightened fears of foreign travel.

-“When American workers are being laid off on droves because of small businesses closing, and basically the countries H-2Bs would be coming from have coronavirus., is it really the time?” said Rosemary Jenks, vice president of NumbersUSA, which advocates for American workers.
+“When American workers are being laid off on droves because of small businesses closing, and basically the countries H-2Bs would be coming from have coronavirus, is it really the time?” said Rosemary Jenks, vice president of NumbersUSA, which advocates for American workers.

 The H-2B program draws heavily from Mexico, which as of Tuesday had a few dozen COVID-19 cases.
 Other top countries are Jamaica, Guatemala Canada, South Africa and the Philippines, which also have cases.